 “No data, no market”?
 The shortcomings of a system that is still not very effective for nanomaterials marketed in Europe

-Delays, adjustments, non-registration of substances: chemical industry sometimes fails to be transparent
+Delays, adjustments, non-registration of substances: chemical industry is reluctant to be transparent

 – Luke Buxton, REACH nanomaterial data deadline ‘extremely tight’ – Cefic, Chemical Watch, 10 October 2019